mitsuhiko/lucumr/2011/2/6/automatic-semicolon-insertion.rst

 yourself some headaches, your code will also look more consistent.
 Because there will be situations where a semicolon becomes necessary to resolve ambiguities.

+.. [#update] This example was incorrect earlier.
+I since fixed it and updated the section about function calls to also cover the mistake I made.
+This was pointed out via mail and Twitter by `Chris Leary
+   <http://twitter.com/cdleary>`_.
+Another reason to explicitly set
+   semicolons :-)